Taking the step and ordering your portrait can be a nerve racking moment!

 I normally make portraits using sittings and one of the 2 ways set out below but each portrait is as unique as you the subject – it is possible to work directly from photographs too.
 Both of these methods follow my particular technique which uses the subtle pallet of the earliest Renaissance painters, in particular Lippi, Massolini and Massaccio.
 This pallet set the colour range of great artists such as Botticelli and Michaelangelo.

 Briefly I will touch on how this passion all came about.

 Having studied at Camberwell School of Art my range was, in my early days, based around traditional English painters such as Freud and Uglow, fairly tonal with subtle hues.
 However, it wasn’t until visited Florence and the Brancacci Chapel, on the rave suggestion of Sarah (Raphael), that I had a chance to see real masterpieces in the flesh and work from them directly, in pastel and pencil for an entire week.

 My pallet was not so much born but underwent an important clarification in the crucial importance of fresco grounds, warm cool tonal control.

 Masaccio’s fresco at the Brancacci Chapel, Florence with several re-painted portraits by Phillipo Lippi.

-The first meeting can include arranging the drawing sitting where I make several studies over the course of an hour.
-These drawings create the feeling and mood of the final piece.
+The first meeting can include arranging the drawing sitting where I make several studies over the course of an hour or so.
+These drawings create the life, feeling and moment of the final piece.

 Photographic studies as reference to detail